-Your QIP should provide your organization with a well thought out process to systematically identify opportunities for improvement and to resolve problems.
-It should also provide means to detect small or developing problems and fix them before they get out-of-hand and to detect potential problems and institute actions to prevent them from occurring at all.
+Your QIP provides your organization with a well thought out process to systematically identify opportunities for improvement and to resolve problems.
+It also provide means to detect small or developing problems and fix them before they get out-of-hand and to detect potential problems and institute actions to prevent them from occurring at all.